MarkTechson/angular-fundamentals-lessons-core/projects/07-routing-basics/README.md

 ### Add a router outlet to display the routes

-1. In `app.component,ts`, import `RouterModule` at the file level, then add it to the component `imports` array.
+1. In `src/app/app.component,ts`, import `RouterModule` at the file level, then add it to the component `imports` array.

 1. Next, add a `<router-outlet />` to the template of 'AppComponent'.

 1. Save your changes.

 1. Confirm that the updates are reflected in the browser.
 In this case you should see a greeting rendered in the browser.

-_Be sure to stop any previously running instances of the application_